araobp/sensor-network/README.md

-# Building blocks for smart home and smart office with 8bit MCUs
+# Building blocks for smart home/office with 8bit MCUs

 ![accelrerometer](./doc/A1324LUA-T-small.png)